 Black and white photography mistake 4: Pushing the B&W sliders too far

 The sliders in the B&W panel give you control over the tones in your photo.
-For example, if you have a photo with a blue sky you can move the blues slider left to make it darker.
+For example, if you have a photo with a blue sky you can move the Blue slider left to make it darker.

 The problem comes when you move the sliders too far.
 There are a couple of things to look out for.
 One is halos around objects (similar to what you get with over-processed HDR images).

-If you push the blues slider too far to the left to darken the sky, you’ll get a white halo along the horizon or along the edge of anything that covers the sky in the photo (see the enlargement below).
+If you push the Blue slider too far to the left to darken the sky, you’ll get a white halo along the horizon or along the edge of anything that covers the sky in the photo (see the enlargement below).
 If this happens, the only thing you can do is move the Blue slider to the right until the halo disappears.

-There’s not a lot you can do about this – you just have to accept that there’s a limit to what you can do in Lightroom.
+There’s not a lot you can do about this – you just have to accept that there’s a limit to what you can do in Lightroom Classic.
 You might also have to do more work in-camera, such as using a polarizing filter or graduated neutral density filter to darken the sky instead.

 Don’t forget that it takes time to appreciate this.
 If you’ve become accustomed to applying lots of Clarity to your photos, for example, or adding lots of contrast, then you may need to recalibrate your eye and learn to appreciate the qualities of black and white photos with a subtler tonality.